nanadanelia/TeamB-DDIT-2026/TeamB-platform_strategy_canvas_v1.md

   Potential platform operator

 - **Current leverage in the market:**
-  A pharmacy retailer or healthcare-focused player in Georgia can leverage existing brand recognition, pharmacy network, supplier relationships, and local market knowledge.
+  Strong pharmacy network, brand trust, supplier relationships, and existing customer base

 - **Data assets available:**
-  Transaction history, product demand data, inventory data, customer behavior data, and potentially recommendation-linked purchasing data if integrated with clinics or doctors.
+  Transaction data, product demand data, customer behavior, and potential integration with recommendation data (doctor and influencer-driven)

 - **Customer relationship strength:**
-  Strong potential, because healthcare purchases are recurring and trust-based.
-If the client owns the recommendation-to-purchase journey, customer relationships can become deeper and more defensible.
+  High — especially in recurring categories like healthcare and skincare, where trust and habit are important

 ---

 ## Section 6.
 Strategic recommendation

 - **Recommendation:**
-  Build
+  Build (healthcare and wellness integrated platform)

 - **Reason 1 (client capabilities):**
-  The client can combine pharmacy infrastructure, healthcare trust, and local market presence to operate a platform that is difficult for a pure technology entrant to replicate quickly.
+  The client combines healthcare trust, physical infrastructure, and supplier access, creating a strong foundation for a platform.

 - **Reason 2 (competitive dynamics):**
-  The Georgian market appears to have a real disruption opportunity because the healthcare journey is still fragmented: doctors recommend, patients search separately, and pharmacies fulfill independently.
-No player clearly owns the integrated recommendation-to-purchase layer.
+  The market is fragmented across pharmacies, clinics, and influencer-driven discovery, with no integrated platform connecting all three sides.

 - **Reason 3 (financial logic):**
-  Embedding the purchase into the recommendation journey increases conversion, improves customer retention, and opens new revenue streams through delivery, partner participation, and cross-selling of related healthcare products.
+  Integrating both medical and lifestyle recommendation channels increases conversion, expands customer reach, and enables monetization through commissions, partnerships, and higher customer lifetime value.

 ---

 ## Section 7.
 First move

 - **Action:**
-  Launch a 6-month pilot platform that integrates doctor or clinic recommendations with direct product ordering from a limited group of pharmacy partners, focused initially on high-frequency non-complex categories such as vitamins, wellness products, skincare, and selected over-the-counter products.
+  Launch a pilot platform integrating doctor recommendations and a curated group of skincare/wellness influencers, starting with high-frequency categories such as skincare, vitamins, and over-the-counter products

 - **Owner:**
   Head of Digital / Partnerships

 - **Success metric:**
-  Recommendation-to-purchase conversion rate, monthly active users, repeat order rate, and average order value
+  Recommendation-to-purchase conversion rate, influencer-driven sales share, repeat purchase rate, and number of active users

 - **Investment required (order of magnitude):**
-  Medium — platform development, pharmacy inventory integration, clinic partnership setup, legal/compliance review, and pilot marketing
+  Medium — platform development, pharmacy integration, influencer partnerships, and marketing

 ---

 ## Quality check

-- **Is the recommendation specific, not vague?**
-  Yes.
-The recommendation is to build a healthcare-integrated pharmaceutical platform in Georgia.

-- **Are the three justification reasons distinct and evidence-based?**
-  Yes.
-They are based on client capabilities, competitive gap, and financial logic.

-- **Does the first move pass the specificity test: could someone actually execute it?**
-  Yes.
-It is a defined 6-month pilot with specific partners, categories, and metrics.
+- Recommendation is specific and actionable

-- **Have you confronted the chicken-and-egg problem if you recommended Build?**
-  Yes.
-The platform reduces this problem by starting with selected clinics and pharmacy partners rather than trying to launch at full market scale.
-Initial trust and traffic come from recommendation sources, while fulfillment reliability comes from a curated pharmacy network.
+- Justifications are distinct and grounded
+- First move is concrete and executable
+- Chicken-and-egg problem addressed by starting with curated doctors and influencers

 ---

 ## Additional strategic note

-The disruption opportunity in Georgia is not simply to digitize pharmacy retail, but to connect recommendation, product discovery, and purchase in one ecosystem.
-The player that owns this moment of decision can create both strong customer lock-in and a powerful data advantage over time.
+The strongest platform opportunity in the Georgian pharmaceutical market is to connect both clinical trust (doctors) and lifestyle influence (skincare creators) into a single purchasing journey.
+This allows the platform to capture both necessity-driven and inspiration-driven demand, significantly strengthening customer acquisition and retention.